Banks| Policies| Dodgy Deals| Campaigns

 Aquaculture is also important in the area and will be impacted by the increased pollution of river water and the discharging of the plant’s cooling water into the river.

 The construction of the Long Phu complex poses serious risks for health and life of local peoples.
 According to a recent study by Harvard University, emissions from Vietnamese coal power plants were responsible for 4,300 premature deaths in 2011.
 This number is predicted to rise to 21,100 by 2030 if new coal power plants are built in Vietnam.
-For children especially, the risks that stem from the pollution of carbon dioxide, mercury and arsenic are high and can cause lung injuries, lead to nerve diseases and cardiovascular infections.
+For children especially, the risks that stem from mercury and arsenic pollution are high and can cause lung injuries, lead to nerve diseases and cardiovascular infections.

 The Long Phu I project will be responsible for emitting over 7 million tonnes of CO2 each year.